AlenaGM/naive/README.md

 _Art gallery and shop website built with VueJS 3 and Pinia._ <br>

-THE PROJECT IS STILL MAKING
+THE PROJECT IS STILL IN MAKING

 ## Tech stack